HanWax/HanWax.github.io/_posts/2014-08-16-tech-terms.markdown

 **Extreme programming**: emphasises responsiveness to customer requirements, pair-programming and frequent releases of software in short development cycles

+**Gems**               : a Ruby programme that someone else has written and packaged so that anyone can download and use it in their own programmes.
+There is a gem for literally everything!

 **Fixnum**             : an integer

 **Floats**             : a number with a decimal point

 **Github**             : a version control system.
 Which means absolutely nothing if you are not a programmer.
 It is far more complex than this, but I find it easiest to think of as being like Dropbox for code.
 I can upload the code from my local machine to the Github website, and then access it from anywhere.
 However, I won't just upload a finished code script.
 I will usually upload it at frequent intervals, for example when I have completed a certain feature.
 I can then access all previous versions of my code.
 All my code on Github is open-source, meaning anyone else can download it to their local machine and work on it/edit it themselves.
 Github has several brilliant features that allow multiple people to work on one code base, and is great when collaborating on projects.

-**Hashes**             : hashes are like arrays in that they contain multiple elements, but the elements are grouped into key-value pairs.
+**Hashes**             : hashes are like arrays in that they are a way to store data and contain multiple elements, but the elements are grouped into key-value pairs.
 This is best illustrated with an example.
 If I created a hash to store pets, my key could be the type of pet e.g. a cat or dog, and the value could be the name of my pet. pets = {cat: 'Fluffy', dog: 'Oscar'}.
 They are demarcated with curly braces, and a colon after the key.

 **Interactive ruby console (irb)** : This is a tool that executes Ruby code in the terminal with immediate response, allowing you to play in real-time.
 To access it you just type 'irb' into your terminal.
 If I want to see how a particular method would behave, instead of writing it in my text editor and running the programme, I can try it out in irb.